Best Nashville Coffee Shops for Remote Work

 South Nashville

 The Horn is a Somalian café known for their chai and sambusas (phenomenal!).
-While the shop itself is a simple store front off Murfreesboro Pike, what it lacks in coziness it more than makes up for with the friendliness of the staff (and the delicious sambusas – can’t emphasize this enough).
 With an outlet at every table, it’s perfect for settling in to crank things out.

 A little extra: The address is on Nolensville Pike, but there’s no entrance to the parking lot off the main road (just a curb that’s really easy to miss…) Instead, turn onto the cross street, Vivelle Ave., and enter the lot from there.